 I was inspired to try this casserole made completely from scratch.
 I put the dish in the oven and crossed my fingers.
 When it was done, I served myself a plate and liked it so much that I had two servings.
 This absolutely delicious green bean casserole is a keeper and is the perfect addition to your holiday table.

-- fresh green beans, blanched so they remain tender and crisp
+- Fresh green beans – The green beans are blanched so they remain tender and crisp.

-- shallots are used here in the green bean mixture and more on top, you can also use onions in their place
+- Shallots – I use shallots in the green bean mixture and on top but you can also use onions.

 How to Make Green Bean Casserole from Scratch

-- Cut the green beans in half, so it’s easier to serve.
+- Cut the green beans in half.
+If your green beans are particularly long, feel free to cut them in half so they’re easier to serve.

-- To make it gluten-free: Sub gluten free panko for breadcrumbs and use gluten free flour mix in place of all purpose flour.
+- Make it gluten-free.
+Sub gluten free panko for breadcrumbs and use gluten free flour mix in place of all purpose flour.

-- For more flavor, try adding a few cloves of garlic or a little bacon or pancetta to the breadcrumb topping.
+- Add some extra flavor.
+For more flavor, try adding a few cloves of garlic or a little bacon or pancetta to the breadcrumb topping.

 More Holiday Side Dishes You’ll Love: